vintasoftware/django-react-boilerplate/README.md

 ### Testing
 `make test`

-Will run django tests using `--keepdb` and `--parallel`.
+Will run django tests using pytest flags `--reuse-db` and `-n auto`, equivalent to `--keepdb` and `--parallel` respectively.
 You may pass a path to the desired test module in the make command.
 E.g.:

 `make test someapp.tests.test_views`